Q: Are monsters good at math?

 Quick Tips & Equations

-Note: You are not expected to know the following technical information.
-You will learn it all in the course.
+Note: You’re not expected to know the following technical information.
+You’ll learn it all in the course.

 - Do A LOT of integration problems involving many different methods.
 Unlike derivatives, some integration problems will need trial and error to solve efficiently.
 Regular practice will let you solve them faster during exams.

 - Practice sketching polar curves.
 Polar coordinates are essential to solving problems involving circles, cardioids, and limaçons, among others.
-And the more comfortable you are in solving problems in the polar coordinates, the easier it will be for you to work with cylindrical and spherical coordinates, introduced in second-year courses.
+And the more comfortable you become at solving problems in the polar coordinates, the easier it’ll be for you to work with cylindrical and spherical coordinates, introduced in second-year courses.

 - Gain an intuition for gradients, which are like derivates in higher dimensions, and how they work.
-You should be able to derive them from first principles and from an algorithm and practice many problems with gradients such as tangent planes and Lagrange multipliers; you will learn about these methods in the last week of class, but do not ignore them as they will come up on the final exam.
+You should be able to derive these from first principles.
+Practice plenty of gradient-based problems, including tangent planes and Lagrange multipliers.
+Although you’ll learn these topics in the last week of class, don’t neglect them, as they are likely to appear on the final exam.

 More Details